Today in Tribe History: August 5, 2001

 Dave Burba, 9-8 with a 6.21 ERA coming in through 21 starts, matched up against Seattle’s Aaron Sele.
-After a quiet first inning off of Burba, the Mariners plated four in the second, as a pair of RBI doubles and a two-run single from Ichiro Suzuki gave Seattle the early lead.
+After a quiet first inning against Burba, the Mariners plated four in the second, as a pair of RBI-doubles and a two-run single from Ichiro Suzuki gave Seattle the early lead.
 Burba was done three batters into the third, as three straight singles loaded the bases and brought on Mike Bacsik in relief.
-He would fare no better, giving up immediate RBI hits to double the Seattle lead to 8-0.
-After reloading the bases, the M’s would put four more on the scoreboard.
+He would fare no better, giving up immediate RBI-hits to double the Seattle lead to 8-0.
+After reloading the bases, the M’s would tack on four more to the scoreboard.

 The Indians did their first damage to Sele in the fourth, when Juan Gonzalez singled to left-center and Jim Thome sent him home with a two-run blast to right-center, cutting the Seattle lead to 12-2.
 The Mariners got it right back in the top of the next inning on an RBI-single and an RBI-groundout.

 Russell Branyan led off the seventh with a solo home run.
 After a pair of outs, Einar Diaz singled and Kenny Lofton and Omar Vizquel drew back-to-back walks to load the bases and end the night for Sele.
 Three pitches into his outing, reliever John Halama gave up a two-run single to Jolbert Cabrera to make it a 14-5 game.